Business Solutions

 SummerWorks

-SummerWorks connects your business to young adults for paid summer jobs.
+SummerWorks is one of the largest summer youth employment programs in Southwest Washington and connects your business to young adults for paid summer jobs.

-• Talent that is pre-screened to fit with your company and ready to start work
+• Talent that is pre-screened to align with your business’s needs and ready to start work

-• Young adults to assist with a diverse array of job duties or project-based assignments
+• Young adults prepared to assist with a diverse array of job duties or project-based assignments

-Hiring a young person for a summer job provides your company with a unique opportunity to invest in your future workforce and help create a trained and experienced candidate pool.
+Hiring a young person for a summer job provides your business with a unique opportunity to invest in a proven, cost-effective way to recruit and evaluate potential permanent employees.

 Learn more about SummerWorks